nplrkn/alsoran/documentation/backlog.md

 # NEXT UP
-- Simplify and add revision number to connection API
-- Use revision number to ignore out of date refreshes
-----PUBLICATION----
-- Get approval to publish
 - Rerun demo
-- Review all readmes as seen on Github, esp front page and roadmap
+- Add readmes + review as they appear on Github
 - Go public
 ----SCALE OUT / MULTIPLE TNLA----
+- Use revision number to ignore out of date refreshes
 - Failure and retry to set up / join NG / F1 / E1
 - Switchover of UE on dead worker - RAN initiated
 - Switchover of UE on dead worker - AMF initiated